domgreen/domgreen/README.md

 #### About

-Programmer, Hacker, Engineer building the back-end for multiplayer online games!!
+Hardworking and highly motivated Technical Leader who is passionate about building software and delivering value to customers.
+Having worked as a Software Engineer mainly on Distributed Systems and Platforms for most of my career, I have a wealth of experience showing strong technical leadership, commercially aware, pragmatic planning/budgeting and interpersonal skills.

 Building out a next generation platform for Netspeak Games!
 Using mainly Open Source technologies such as Kubernetes, Agones, Prometheus and Terraform.

-Meetup organiser in London helping organise [London Gophers](https://www.meetup.com/LondonGophers/) and [Prometheus London](https://www.meetup.com/Prometheus-London/).
+Former meetup organiser in London helping organise [London Gophers](https://www.meetup.com/LondonGophers/) and [Prometheus London](https://www.meetup.com/Prometheus-London/).

 #### Talks